SEI-R-7-26/Installfest_Windows/README.md

 > - For x64 systems: Version 1903 or higher, with Build 18362 or higher.
 > - For ARM64 systems: Version 2004 or higher, with Build 19041 or higher.
-> - Builds lower than 18362 do not support WSL 2.
+> - Builds lower than 18362 do not support WSL2.
 Use the Windows Update Assistant to update your version of Windows.

-Now we'll enable the virtual machine feature in your machine, WSL runs in a virtual environment, it's like running a computer inside of another computer!
+Now we'll enable the virtual machine feature in your machine.
+WSL runs in a *virtual environment*.
+It's like running a computer inside of another computer!

-Enter the following in `powershell` with **`admin`** privileges:
+Enter the following in `powershell` with **admin** privileges:

 ```ps
 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart